Ridley Scott: 2010s

 On 6 July 2010, YouTube announced the launch of Life in a Day, an experimental documentary executive produced by Scott.
 Released at the Sundance Film Festival on 27 January 2011, it incorporates footage shot on 24 July 2010 submitted by YouTube users from around the world.
 As part of the buildup to the 2012 London Olympics, Scott produced Britain in a Day, a documentary film consisting of footage shot by the British public on 12 November 2011.

-In 2012, Scott produced the commercial for Lady Gaga's fragrance, "Fame."
-It was touted as the first ever black Eau de Parfum, in the informal credits attached to the trailer for this advertisement.
+In 2012, Scott produced the commercial for Lady Gaga's fragrance, "Fame".
+It was touted as the first-ever black Eau de Parfum, in the informal credits attached to the trailer for this advertisement.
 On 24 June 2013, Scott's series Crimes of the Century debuted on CNN.
 In November 2012 it was announced that Scott would produce the documentary, Springsteen & I directed by Baillie Walsh and inspired by Life in a Day, which Scott also produced.
 The film featured fan footage from throughout the world on what musician Bruce Springsteen meant to them and how he impacted their lives.
 The film was released for one day only in 50 countries and on over 2000 film screens on 22 July 2013.

 Scott directed The Counselor (2013), with a screenplay by author Cormac McCarthy.
 On 25 October 2013, Indiewire reported that "Before McCarthy sold his first spec script for Scott's (The Counselor) film, the director was heavily involved in developing an adaptation of the author's 1985 novel Blood Meridian with screenwriter Bill Monahan (The Departed).
 But as Scott said in a Time Out interview, '[Studios] didn't want to make it.
 The book is so uncompromising, which is what's great about it.'
 Described as an 'anti-western'..."
-Scott directed the biblically inspired epic film Exodus: Gods and Kings, released in December 2014 which received negative reviews from critics (particularly for the casting of white actors as Middle Eastern characters) and grossed $268 million on a $140 million budget.
+Scott directed the biblically inspired epic film Exodus: Gods and Kings, released in December 2014 which received negative reviews from critics (particularly for the casting of white actors as Middle Eastern characters) and grossed $268 million worldwide on a $140 million budget, making it a financial disappointment.
 Filmed at Pinewood Studios in Buckinghamshire, the film starred Christian Bale in the lead role.